 We aspire to reciprocity: our goal is to expand Wabanaki access and relationship to land for prosperity and to create a stronger conservation movement that includes and reflects Indigenous expertise and perspective.
 All will benefit from this, and it all begins with the land.

 Because in Maine 90% of that land is privately owned and 23% is stewarded by conservation organizations, the work of First Light needed to be rooted within the private, white-led conservation movement.
 Today Wabanaki people legally steward 0.01% of their ancestral lands in Maine.
-First Light was initially organized by leaders within the non-Native, primarily white conservation movement in Maine who sought to better understand the history of Wabanaki land loss in order to begin making amends.
-As result of 3 years of relationship-building, resource-sharing and moving forward at the speed of trust, First Light has supported the development of an independent Wabanaki Commission on Land and Stewardship (Nil yut ktahkomiq nik) and a delegation of non-Native conservation groups who are both committed to working together to expand Wabanaki access and stewardship of land.
+First Light was initially organized by Peter Forbes and Ciona Ulbrich, two non-Native leaders within the conservation movement in Maine who sought to better understand the history of Wabanaki land loss in order to begin making amends.
+As result of 3 years of relationship-building, resource-sharing and moving forward at the speed of trust, First Light has supported the development of an independent Wabanaki Commission on Land and Stewardship (Nil yut ktahkomiq nik) made up of chief-appointed Wabanaki representatives from each of the five Wabanaki communities in Maine, and a delegation of non-Native conservation groups who are both committed to working together to expand Wabanaki access and stewardship of land.
 Together, we have begun granting access to tens of thousands of acres of land and to share resources toward our goals.

 First Light gave an information session in August of 2020 about our work and motivations.
 You can download the recording here.